 - Old jewellery can be got hallmarked as it is, if feasible by the jeweller or after melting and making new jewellery.

-- A committee constituting of representatives of all stake holders, revenue officials and legal experts will be formed to look into the issues that may possibly emerge during the implementation of the scheme.
+- A committee consisting of representatives of all stakeholders, revenue officials and legal experts will be formed to look into the issues that may possibly emerge during the implementation of the scheme.

-Under Hallmarking scheme of Bureau of Indian Standards, Jewellers are registered for selling hallmarked jewellery and recognize testing and Hallmarking centres.
-BIS (Hallmarking) Regulations, were implemented w.e.f.
+Under Hallmarking scheme of the Bureau of Indian Standards, Jewellers are registered for selling hallmarked jewellery and recognize testing and Hallmarking centres.
+BIS (Hallmarking) Regulations were implemented w.e.f.
 14.06.2018.
-Hallmarking will enable Consumers/Jewellery buyers to make a right choice and save them from any unnecessary confusion while buying gold.
+Hallmarking will enable Consumers/Jewellery buyers to make the right choice and save them from any unnecessary confusion while buying gold.
 At present, only 30% of Indian Gold Jewellery is hallmarked.